 The DLM system uses information from the First Contact survey about the student to determine which type of writing testlet the student should receive.
 The DLM writing testlets assess a student's ability to communicate using writing and the precursor skills that lead to writing.
 Because these skills focus on understanding letters, words, and the expression of ideas through words, picture or word selection is not an appropriate method of composing text for the DLM alternate assessment writing testlets.
 When the testlet response options refer to "writing" or "the student wrote," this can include any method the student uses for writing.
-For more information on the Writing testlets refer to Appendix J.
+For more information on the Writing testlets, refer to Appendix J.

-The student's writing product must be kept on file at their district for a period of one year following test administration.
+The student's writing product must be kept securely on file at their district for a period of one year following test administration.
+After one year, the school can securely destruct the writing sample.